 Penny Stamps, University of Michigan

-Philanthropy has been a way of life for Penny and Roe Stamps since 1993, the year they relocated to southern Florida and established the Stamps Family Charitable Foundation—an organization dedicated to supporting education, arts and culture, and animal welfare programs.
+Philanthropy has been a way of life for Penny and Roe Stamps since 1993, the year they relocated to southern Florida and established the Strive Foundation—an organization dedicated to supporting education, arts and culture, and animal welfare programs.

 Married in 1971, Penny and Roe eventually made their home in the greater Boston area.
 There, Penny—an alumna of the University of Michigan School of Art & Design—launched an interior design practice for residential clients.
 After receiving his MBA from the Harvard Business School, Roe entered the Private Equity business, and in 1984 he co-founded the Boston-based private investment firm of Summit Partners.
 Prior to that, he had earned BS and MS degrees in industrial engineering and served as a lieutenant in the United States Navy Reserve.